How To Increase Your Overall Self-Esteem Or Self-Confidence

 - Being self-accepting doesn't mean you need to jettison all desire to change or improve yourself.
 You can be self-accepting while still acknowledging there are areas you'd benefit from working on.
 The well-known saying is that you're fine the way you are, and there's always room for improvement.
 The difference is when you're self-accepting personal development is something you choose to do, because you see how it will add to your life, rather than something you feel you have to do, to stay a few steps ahead of your supposed intrinsic shamefulness.

 - Similarly, being more self-accepting doesn't mean you'll become complacent and lose all desire to grow and achieve.
 If something is truly important to you you'll still go after it.
-However, you may find yourself losing interest in goals that were only a means to gaining faux self-esteem (e.g., someone may retain their desire to become an artist, but lose interest in owning a $15,000 watch).
+However, you may find yourself losing interest in goals that were only a means to gaining faux self-esteem (e.g., someone may retain their desire to become an artist, but become indifferent to owning a $15,000 watch).

 Question the negative messages about your value as a person you've been taking in your whole life